Maysoon Al-Damluji: Background and Exile

-Al-Damluji was born in 1962 in Baghdad to a distinguished family of doctors and politicians, and raised in an upper-middle class society.
-Her great uncle, Abdullah Beg al-Damluji, was the first foreign minister of Saudi Arabia in the 1920s, before he returned to Baghdad, becoming Iraq's first foreign minister as well.
+Al-Damluji was born in 1962 in Baghdad to a family of doctors and politicians, and grew up in an upper-middle class society.
+Her great-uncle, Abdullah Al Damluji, was the first foreign minister of Saudi Arabia in the 1920s, before he returned to Baghdad, becoming Iraq's first foreign minister as well.
 Later, her uncle Feisal Al-Damluji served as a member of Parliament and a government minister several times before the 1958 Iraqi coup d'état.
-Both of Maysoon's parents were renowned professors of medicine; her father, Dr. Salem Al-Damluji was the head of Baghdad's medical school, which had then considered the best in the Arab world.
+Both of Maysoon's parents were professors of medicine; her father, Dr. Salem Al-Damluji, was the head of Baghdad's medical school.

-Al-Damluji graduated from Baghdad's prestigious Al Mansoor Private School in 1980.
+Al-Damluji graduated from Baghdad's Al Mansoor Private School in 1980.

 Al-Damluji moved to London in 1981, after her parents were forced to leave Iraq because they refused to join the Baath Party.
-Joining her brother Saad in exile, Maysoon graduated from the Architectural Association in 1985 and started a successful practice in West London.
+Joining her brother Saad in exile, Maysoon graduated from the Architectural Association in 1985 and started a practice in West London.

-Always intimately connected with her homeland, Maysoon was an important fixture in London's Iraqi community, founding and promoting organizations in support of Iraqi arts, including the Iraqi Artists Association, the Kufa Gallery, and the Studio of the Actor.
-She has partnered on various collaborations with London-based Iraqi artist Rashad Salim, the nephew of the nationally acclaimed Iraqi artist Jawad Salim.
+Always connected with her homeland, Maysoon was important in London's Iraqi community, founding and promoting organisations in support of Iraqi arts, including the Iraqi Artists Association, the Kufa Gallery, and the Studio of the Actor.
+She has partnered on various collaborations with London-based Iraqi artist Rashad Salim, the nephew of the Iraqi artist Jawad Salim.
 After 1990, she became increasingly involved in opposition politics and campaigning against the Baath regime.